wanghaiy2018/AC0499_2024/Installation/instructions.md

 Open a windows  Anaconda Prompt,

-To create  env:   conda create  myenv   (you may also use Navigator to create a new environment)
+To create  env:   conda create -n myenv   (you may also use Navigator to create a new environment)

 To access env:    conda activate myenv,